jazz-community/work-item-command-line/README.md

 Commands might require specific parameters to be mandatory.

 Switches influence the behavior of the operation.
-The switch /ignoreErrors ignores errors such as attributes or values not available.
+The switch /ignoreErrors ignores errors such as attributes or values not available and keeps WCL running.

 ## Available commands: